THE STRENGTH OF OUR PLANET

 Did you know?

-In contrast to traditional geothermal fields, medium-enthalpy projects such as the one in Ostellato are characterised by the fact that all geothermal fluid, in its liquid state, is kept in overpressure within a closed circuit so that doesn’t not change its aggregate state.
+Unlike traditional geothermal fields, our projects, such as those in Ostellato, are characterized by the fact that all geothermal fluid, in liquid state, is kept under pressure within a closed circuit so that it does not change state.

-How does a medium-enthalpy geothermal power plant coupled with a closed-cycle thermodynamic cycle function?
+How does a low-to-medium-enthalpy geothermal power plant coupled with a closed-cycle thermodynamic cycle function?

 The benefits of the technology used in the Pangea project